mHealth-Research-Group/audio-processing/README.md

 - **Gap Detection**: Detects gaps between video files and fills them with black video.
 - **Audio Analysis**: Uses `pyannote.audio` to perform voice activity detection and speaker diarization.
 - **Manual Adjustments**: Allows for manual adjustments to the audio and video timeline.
+- **Video Compression**: Compress videos to 720p or 480p resolution for faster processing and smaller file sizes.
 - **Comprehensive Labeling**: Generates a comprehensive label file that can be used with annotation tools like Signaligner.

 ## Installation